volodymyrprokopyuk/typescript-ads/README.md

 - **Definition**.
 Linked list is a growing linear collection of elements (nodes) of the same data type that point to the next node in a list and are stored in random memory locations.
 Any number of elements can be added to a linked list.
-Linked list provides sequential access and constant time insertions and deletions at any point in the list
+Linked list provides sequential access and constant time insertion and deletion at any point in the list
 - **Time complexity**
+    - Indexing: O(n) < sequential access
+    - Insertion: O(1) < link
+    - Deletion: O(1) < link
+    - Searching: O(n) < scan
 - **Characteristics**.
-Singly linked list is a one-way traversal linked list in which every node points to the next node ina list
+Singly-linked list is a one-way traversal linked list in which every node points to the next node in a list (space-efficient).
+Doubly=linked list is a bidirectional traversal linked list in which every node points to the previous and the next node in a list (less space-efficient)

 ## Algorithms